 c) extent to which it is appropriate to recover the costs, and proposal for the most appropriate way to recover the costs:

-User Pays costs have been identified, see (2) above.
+The User Pays costs are identified above.

-d) Analysis of the consequences (if any) this proposal would have on price regulation:
+d) Analysis of the consequences (if any) this modification would have on price regulation:

 No consequences have been identified.